 Charcoal is the most common type of fuel used in charcoal grills.
 Available in both lump and briquette form, it burns hot to sear the exterior of meats.
 Because of its popularity, some pitmasters assume that they must use charcoal in their grill.
 This is just a myth, however, as it’s perfectly fine to use firewood instead.
-Using firewood for cooking even offers several unique benefits that aren’t available when using charcoal.
+In fact using wood or firewood for cooking even offers several unique benefits that aren’t available when using charcoal.

 Advantages of Grilling With Firewood

-You can always use charcoal when grilling, but the right firewood will enhance the flavor of your food.
+Basically it all comes down to how the food taste.
+Charcoal has no flavor, it it better than gas, because gas has a bad flavor.
+Once wood turns into charcoal, all the wood flavor has been burned out.
 As the firewood burns down, it will release flavorful compounds in the form of smoke.
 Your food will then absorb some of these compounds, thereby improving its flavor.

 There are different varieties of firewood, each of which offer a unique flavor.
-Some pitmasters prefer the sweet and fruity flavor of cherry wood, whereas others prefer the distinct and robust flavor of hickory wood.
+Some grill masters prefer the sweet and smokey flavor of cherry wood, whereas others prefer the distinct and robust flavor of hickory wood.
 You can even mix two or more varieties of firewood together to achieve other flavors.
 Of course, this isn’t possible when using charcoal.
 For maximum control over the flavor of your grilled food, you must use firewood as the fuel source.

 Firewood is also easier to light than charcoal.
 You don’t need to use lighter fluid or other accelerants to ignite your firewood.
 Assuming it’s dry and well-seasoned, it should fire starters.
 Charcoal, on the other hand, is more difficult to light.
 You may go through an entire matchbook trying to light it, all to no avail.